chenglou/pure-css-shaders-art/README.md

 Shaders art made with pure CSS, with an editable code area also made in CSS.

+**Dear GitHub: please don't disable this!
+This is harmless**

 <img width="700" alt="Quick Look" src="https://user-images.githubusercontent.com/1909539/154792697-d8740074-ff14-49b4-b8f1-28096ce3e5ba.png">
 iOS & macOS previews disable JavaScript.
-Fortunately, we don't have JS 🙂
+Fortunately, this doesn't use JS

 The demos are responsive & editable even on mobile.
 Check out this repo's various `html` or `svg` sources.